- Written by Dr.Mehmet Demircioglu

 I ask patients to avoid comparing their recovery too closely with people who do not have psoriasis.
 A patient with settled skin and no skin disease may look different in the first weeks.
 That comparison can create unnecessary fear.
 The better comparison is your own trend.
 Is the scalp settling, or is it becoming more inflamed?

-Should psoriasis medication be stopped before a hair transplant?
+Psoriasis medication before a hair transplant

-A patient should not stop psoriasis treatment suddenly just to look ready for surgery.
+Do not stop psoriasis treatment suddenly just to look ready for surgery.
 Topical steroids, medicated shampoos, vitamin D creams, biologic injections before a hair transplant, tablets, and other treatments all need individual judgment.
 The right plan depends on the medication, the severity of the psoriasis, and the timing of the operation.

 Some products may be useful before surgery because they bring the scalp under control.
 Some may be too irritating on fresh grafts if restarted too early.
 Some systemic treatments may require communication with the dermatologist or prescribing doctor.
 This should be coordinated, not improvised.